yegonkim/yegonkim.github.io/_drafts/2025-10-15-self-improving.md

 therefore, i imagine that

+I find it hard to believe that evolution had high selective pressure for extremely long horizon tasks, such as planning for months.

+how is it better than human researchers?
+- can run in parallel (many ais)
+- clear reproducibility and hence better credit assignment
+- faster iteration (time to code, run scripts, job scheduling, etc.)
+- better structured knowledge of other agents' research and hence less time spent on reading papers
+-

 <!-- if there's one thing i learnt from listening to a bunch of neuroscience courses in undergrad, it woudl be that the brain  -->